Probing imbalanced Weyl nodes in two-dimensional anisotropic Weyl semimetal via optical conductivity: Floquet engineering SD system

-The above two equations can be reduced to Eq.~(\ref{eqn:sigma_xx}) and Eq.~(\ref{eqn:sigma_yy}) by turning off the irradiation i.e., $\{\delta_1,v_L\}\rightarrow0$.
-The interband optical conductivities corresponding to Eq.(\ref{eq:fsigmaxx}) and Eq.(\ref{eq:fsigmayy}) are numerically plotted in Fig.(\ref{fig:irr_optical cond.}).
+The two equations, Eqs.~(\ref{eq:fsigmaxx}) and (\ref{eq:fsigmayy}) can be reduced to Eqs.~(\ref{eqn:sigma_xx}) and ~(\ref{eqn:sigma_yy}) by turning off the irradiation, i.e., $\{\delta_1,v_L\}\rightarrow0$.
+The interband optical conductivities corresponding to Eqs.(\ref{eq:fsigmaxx}),~(\ref{eq:fsigmayy}) and~(\ref{eq:fsigmaxy}) are numerically plotted in Fig.(\ref{fig:irr_optical cond.}).
 It shows that optical excitation does not take place at the two nodes point until the frequency of applied bias becomes higher than the gap at the nodes.
-Similar to the non-irradiated case, the optical excitation around the nodes are relatively much stronger in $\mathrm{Re}(\sigma_{xx})$ as shown in Fig.~\ref{fig:tgsigmaxx} in comparison to $\mathrm{Re}(\sigma_{yy})$.
-However, the giant peak persists in the $y$-component with restricted energy region at $\omega=2\delta'$.
+Similar to the non-irradiated case, the optical excitation around the nodes are relatively much stronger in $\mathrm{Re}(\sigma_{xx})$ as shown in Fig.~\ref{fig:tgsigmaxx} in comparison to $\mathrm{Re}(\sigma_{yy})$ on Fig.~\ref{fig:tgsigmayy}.
+However, the giant peak persists in the $y$-component with restricted energy region at $\omega=2\delta'$ Similarly, the topological gaps are also clearly visible in dynamical Hall conductivity as in Fig~\ref{fig:tgsigmaxy}.
+The Hall response exhibits sharp peaks at very near to the gap edge, and immediately starts decreasing with the further increase in $\omega$.
+However, at undoped situation when $\omega\sim 1.5$, Hall response regains some strength because of the high DOS at the band edges, as noted in the $y$-component in \ref{fig:tgsigmayy}.